jslffy/Hello-World/README.md

 # Hello-World
-My first GitHub repository for learning.
+My first GitHub repository.
-Hey Humans, wanna boot a ticket to Mars with Elon？
+Hey Humans, wanna book a ticket to Mars with Elon？